 You should also care for your piercing after it heals.
 Dead skin cells will build up in your piercing tunnel, so you should clean your piercing every once in a while to clear out the buildup.
 You should clean your jewelry every few months, too.
 Piercings tend to get a bit of a smell if left alone, and cleaning your jewelry can help prevent that.
 It will also keep your jewelry bright and shining for longer.

 Many people don’t realize how creative you can get when it comes to your lobe piercings.
-If you’re interested in multiple lobe piercings, you can have a lot of fun planning out a unique design.
+If you’re interested in multiple lobe piercings, have some fun planning out a unique design.
 Depending on the size of your lobe, you can stack multiple lobe piercings on top of each other, conduct three piercings in a triangular shape, or even come up with a design of your own.

 The only stipulation is the size of your lobe.
 You need enough space to conduct each piercing safely.

 A common trend is constellation piercings.
-These piercings are mapped in a way that represents a specific star sign.
+These piercings represent a specific star sign.
 Many choose the star sign associated with their birth, but you can choose any constellation that means something to you.
-These piercings vary depending upon your anatomy, so if you’re interested in this style, it’s a good idea to get a consultation with a piercer in order to safely design your constellation look.
+They vary depending on your anatomy, so those interested in this style might get a consultation with a piercer in order to safely design their constellation look.